assuredmasterclass/qa-automation-frameworks/README.md

 # qa-automation-frameworks Repository

-# Visual Tasks all Steps and Verification Points from Start to Completion
+# Visual Tasks with all Steps and Verification Points from Start to Completion

 # Project ID : AMC_P_0101